 They are so easy to whip up and use pantry staple ingredients.
 In fact, they are a childhood classic cookie that many have their own traditional ways of making them.

-Even whenever I was out and about or traveling, I’d always gravitate towards that kind of cookies, instead of everyone’s favorite, the classic chocolate chip cookie.
+Even whenever I was out and about or traveling, I’d always gravitate towards that kind of cookies, instead of everyone’s favorite, chocolate chip oatmeal cookies.

 Are oatmeal raisin cookies healthy?